There are several ways to approach a visit to Gatlinburg and Pigeon Forge, or really any vacation.

 But John, you say, they’re serving a country breakfast, how hard can that be to cook up some eggs and salted ham, maybe a biscuit?

-4. Go to EVERY gift shop in Gatlinburg
+4. Don’t stop at every gift shop in Gatlinburg

 I don’t care where you go; it’s a universal problem – at the mountains, at the beach or in France.